ITzTravelInTime/CMI8788/README.md

 * using runAction within interruptfilter via IOFilterInterruptEventSource.h to mimic gpio_work/spdif_input_bits_work workqueues (single threaded context w/in filter should be OK, but i am unable to test as it i think pthread fns are restricted to com.apple.kpi.private)

 update (30 04 2018):
 oxygen_{read,write} functions are functional (tested using restore_eeprom function). the remaining work involves:
-    1. setting up the streams/volume-controls for each submodel's engine,
+1. setting up the streams/volume-controls for each submodel's engine
 2. finding the OSX-equivalent of wait_event_timeout.
-        -it may be the case that i am calling assert_wait_timeout incorrectly.
+   * it may be the case that i am calling assert_wait_timeout incorrectly.

 i will need to put my Xonar HDAV1.3 Deluxe back in my PC soon, as i am going to need it. however, i hope to pick up another card in this family to finish the work. i am hopeful others have used this work as a basis for their own investigations.